 Strong encryption is encryption that can’t practically be decrypted by brute force.
 You can’t load a string of encrypted text into a computer and have it spit out the real message—at least not for a few millennia.
 Strong encryption isn’t about keeping people from capturing the information you send, it’s about keeping them from reading it.
 Encrypted text is a mish-mash of letters and numbers and symbols and if you don’t have the key, it’s impossible to decrypt it.

 Strong encryption has become so commonplace—like how your phone is protected with strong encryption as soon as you set a passcode—we forget it’s there.
 Like electricity, strong encryption powers our lives.
-Which also means when it comes under attack, we don’t see it for the grave threat it truly is.
+This also means when it comes under attack, we don’t see it for the grave threat it truly is.

 Backdoors aren’t the answer